MungaSoftwiz/bf_esolang_interpreter/README.md

 ## Introduction

-This Brainfuck interpreter project is inspired by a task I encountered during MY time at ALX, which sparked the interest in esoteric programming languages.
+This Brainfuck interpreter project is inspired by a task I encountered during my time at ALX, which sparked the interest in esoteric programming languages.
 Brainfuck, a minimalist, Turing complete language, has always been a fascinating challenge for programmers.